IQ404/study-notes/README.md

   `GL_ARRAY_BUFFER` means the nature of the buffer associated to buffer_id is an array.
 It is used for all buffer used to store vertex attributes.

-- `glBufferData` tells OpenGL what size should the buffer be, what the data should the buffer have, and a hint on how this buffer would be used (see [here](https://docs.gl/gl4/glBufferData) for the details).
+- `glBufferData` lets OpenGL set the size for the buffer, sends the data that should be in the buffer, and gives a hint on how this buffer would be used (see [here](https://docs.gl/gl4/glBufferData) for the details).